 “Haven’t you read,” he replied, “that at the beginning the Creator ‘made them male and female,’ Matt.
 19:4, NIV

 Jesus Himself believed Adam and Eve to be real people and based His teaching on divorce on their marriage.
-If Jesus was wrong - and they were not literal people - then Jesus make a mistake.
-If He make a mistake, He was not perfect.
-If He was not perfect, He could not be our Saviour.
+If Jesus was wrong - and they were not literal people - then Jesus made a mistake.
+If He made a mistake, He is not perfect.
+If He is not perfect, He cannot be our Saviour.

-Genesis is the most attacked book in the Bible for a very good reason.
-The enemies of Christianity know, even if Christians do not, that if they can destroy Genesis, they can destroy Christianity.
+For an excellent reason, Genesis is the most attacked book in the Bible.
+Even if Christians do not, the enemies of Christianity know that if they can destroy Genesis, they can destroy Christianity.
 Genesis is the foundation.
-Take out the foundation and the structure collapses.
+Take out the foundation, and the structure collapses.

-With mankind God chose a different approach.
-We were not all created at once so there could be no one point in time where we all made a decision to follow God or to rebel against Him.
-With mankind God choose to work on the principle of representation.
+With humanity, God chose a different approach.
+We were not all created at once, so there could be no one point in time when we all decided to follow God or rebel against Him.
+With humanity, God chooses to work on the principle of representation.

 Death is the punishment for rebellion - whether human or angelic.
 We should note that death does not mean non-existence.
 Death is separation from God, from Life itself and ultimately an eternal existence in the excruciating flames of Hell cut off from all pleasure, hope and happiness.

-If Adam and Eve were not real people, then we have no explanation as to why there is sin, pain and death in the world.
+If Adam and Eve were not real people, then we have no explanation for why there is sin, pain and death in the world.
 Only a real person could make a real decision with real consequences!

 For if, by the trespass of the one man, death reigned through that one man, how much more will those who receive God’s abundant provision of grace and of the gift of righteousness reign in life through the one man, Jesus Christ!
 Consequently, just as one trespass resulted in condemnation for all people, so also one righteous act resulted in justification and life for all people.
 For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.
 Rom.
 5:17-19, NIV